bramrodrigo89/cryptocoin-dashboard/README.md

 - I received inspiration for this project from my family.
 - Special thanks to my mentor from Code Institute for the direction I needed:
+    - Anthony Ngene @tonymontaro_mentor
-- And last but not least, many thanks to the Tutor Team from Code Institute
+- And last but not least, many thanks to the Tutor Team from Code Institute for coming with great solutions whenever I needed help.